Aaron2464/ana_weather/README.md

            string value: App needs access to location and direction when open. <br />
    3. The first item in screen_shot is current weather at current city.<br />
       If user don't provide location permission, the first item won't show up and list view will cove it.<br />
+   4. Make sure to secure the api key

 ## Date
    2021/05/29